-Before you can run an analysis, you’ll need to create a new project in Helix QAC.
-This is where you’ll select a programming language (C or C++).
+Before you can run an analysis, you’ll need to create a new project.
+This is where you’ll select a programming language (C, C++, C#, or Java).

 - Configure your project settings to match the settings of your compiler.
 This ensures that your analysis can run smoothly and accurately.
-Helix QAC can optimize for different compilers, too.
+Helix QAC and Klocwork can optimize for different compilers, too.

 - Synchronize your project.
-This tells Helix QAC which source and header files to analyze.
+This tells the static analyzer which source and header files to analyze.

 Analyze Your Project

 You can begin analyzing your project as you build it — or afterward.
 And it can be done with a script, command, or click of a button.